harshprasad44/harshprasad44/README.md

 - 👋 Hi, I’m @harshprasad44
-- 👀 I’m interested in Web Development, I love FrontEnd frameworks but I can work as a BackEnd developer as well..
+- 👀 I am a Web Developer, especially a FrontEnd Web Developer, but I can work as a BackEnd developer too.
+It's just that I find FrontEnd more suitable for me.
+MERN Stack is something I love the most.
+Apart from that, I also work with Angular and Vue.js.
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently preparing for my University placements.
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m also looking to collaborate on projects.
 - 📫 Drop me a mail @ explorerharsh@gmail.com

 <!---